-My favorite is the Soliscia mask by Nufabrx.
+My favorite is my DMD face mask.
 It is a first-of-its-kind reusable face mask where each fiber is infused with copper and shea butter, using patented technology, to help prevent “maskne” while simultaneously moisturizing dried out skin and protecting the microbiome of the skin.
 The copper is a natural antibacterial and the shea butter may even improve the appearance of fine lines and wrinkles by keeping the skin hydrated.
 This means the fabric is locking in moisture while also acting as a facial decontaminant.
 The mask is designed for comfort and breathability, made with softer ear loops.
 Plus, it is machine washable and the effects last through up to at least 60 wash cycles.

 Skin Care Options

 The next crucial component is what you put on the skin itself.
 It is important to minimize the dyshidrosis, improve the skin’s own protective barrier, and allow for repair.
 These lesions are best treated with gentle exfoliation and retinoids.